Why I built yet another dependency graph scanner

 bomly diff --base main --head HEAD --enrich --audit

-Diff-based gating leans on that split: it focuses on new risk, so a change that introduces nothing can pass even when the repo carries pre-existing findings, and you review what the PR actually adds instead of re-litigating history.
-Findings are matched per package version, though, so a known advisory that rides in on a version bump still counts as newly introduced — a version change is a change.
+Diff-based gating builds on that split: it focuses on new risk, so a change that introduces nothing can pass even when the repo carries pre-existing findings, and you review what the PR actually adds instead of the repo's whole history.
+Findings are matched per package version, though, so a known advisory that comes in with a version bump still counts as newly introduced — a version change is a change.

 CI output speaks the formats you already ingest.
 The audit view serializes to SARIF 2.1.0, plus JSON, Markdown, and text.
 On GitHub repos with code scanning enabled, Bomly Guard — the Action wrapper around bomly diff — can point at the exact line that introduced a finding, right there in the pull request.
 The policy you test locally with --fail-on is the same policy Guard enforces; there's no second policy language to keep in sync.